 Self-control is a key skill in human life.
-It enables individuals to reach their own goals and to interact with others in productive ways.
+It enables individuals to reach their life goals by overcoming short-term temptations in order to reach benefits and rewards that can only be achieved by doing the right things in the long run.
 Yet when we study self-control using different behavioral experiments, or measure it with psychometric questionnaires, we observe a large intra- and inter-individual variance that makes it difficult to quantify and predict an individual’s self-control.
 Thus, our predictive toolset needs to be improved in order to develop better and more personalized interventions that foster self-control.

 Various contextual factors may make self-control harder or easier to achieve.
 In my previous work, I have investigated how physiological factors influence an individual’s capacity for self-regulation.
 One example is acute stress, which leads to changes in hormone levels (for example cortisol) and in the perception of the emotional strain an individual feels.
 Another example is the organism’s readiness and flexibility to adapt to challenges in the environment that we can assess using markers such as heart rate variability.
 In my current work, I leverage pupillometry and computational methods in order to assess individual engagement in self-regulation and predict regulatory success.